 Patients have intact cognitive function and are awake, with eye opening and normal sleep-wake cycles.
 They can hear and see.
 However, they cannot move their lower face, chew, swallow, speak, breathe, move their limbs, or move their eyes laterally.
 Vertical eye movement is possible; patients can open and close their eyes or blink a specific number of times to answer questions.

 Diagnosis is primarily clinical.
 Because patients lack the motor responses (eg, withdrawal from painful stimuli) usually used to measure responsiveness, they may be mistakenly thought to be unconscious.
 Thus, all patients who cannot move should have their comprehension tested by requesting eye blinking or vertical eye movements.

 As in vegetative state, neuroimaging is indicated to rule out treatable disorders.
 Brain imaging with CT or MRI is done and helps identify the pontine abnormality.
-PET, SPECT, or functional MRI may be done to further assess cerebral function if the diagnosis is in doubt.
+Positron emission tomography (PET), single-photon emission computed tomography (SPECT), or functional MRI may be done to further assess cerebral function if the diagnosis is in doubt.

-In patients with locked-in syndrome, EEG shows normal sleep-wake patterns.
+In patients with locked-in syndrome, electroencephalography (EEG) shows normal sleep-wake patterns.

 Prognosis depends on the cause and the subsequent level of support provided.
 For example, locked-in syndrome due to transient ischemia or a small stroke in the vertebrobasilar artery distribution may resolve completely.
 When the cause (eg, Guillain-Barré syndrome) is partly reversible, recovery can occur over months but is seldom complete.